Dmitriyrus99/ferum_customs/README.md

 bench install-app ferum_customs
 # Run all bench commands from within your bench directory so that the correct
 # Python environment is used

 ```
+Alternatively, run `scripts/setup_environment.sh` from your bench directory to automate these steps.

 ### Запуск в Docker

 Run the stack with: